PublicSoftTools

 Can words share letters or overlap?

 Yes.
-Words are allowed to cross where they share the same letter, which is what makes a word search feel interconnected rather than a set of separate lines.
+Words are allowed to cross where they share the same letter, which is what makes a word search feel interconnected.
 They will never overwrite each other with a different letter.

 Make Your Word Search Now